 The Problem: Lack of Supply Chain Visibility

-A lack of supply chain visibility and creativity leaves your organisation at risk for a few things.
+A lack of supply chain visibility and creativity leaves your organization at risk for a few things.

-Disruption: Think natural disasters.
-Earthquakes, floods, wildfires, hurricanes, all cause a sudden disruption in the natural flow of supply chains.
+1. Disruption: Pandemics, earthquakes, floods, wildfires, hurricanes, all cause a sudden disruption in the natural flow of supply chains.
 Not to mention, trade wars, labor disputes, and politics can also create disruption.
-Without supply chain visibility, organisations affected by these disruptions may not be equipped with a disaster recovery plan.
+Without supply chain visibility, organizations affected by these disruptions may not be equipped with a disaster recovery plan.

-Wrong suppliers: More now than ever, organisations are under scrutiny with who they do business with.
+4. Wrong suppliers: More now than ever, organizations are under scrutiny with who they do business with.
 Greater supplier visibility is becoming a vital part of business as ethical standards and brand alignment heighten in importance.

 The Solution: Supply Chain Technology